wgottwalt/watte/README.md

 To compile it I usually run this: g++ -std=c++17 -flto -W -Wall -Wextra -Os -s -o watte watte.cxx -lncurses

+You can also use the good old gnu make: make

+Or even compile it using Zig:
+zig build --release=small
+zig build run --summary all (to run it directly via Zig)

 version2: (not complete yet)

 This version is version1 but completely done in C11.
 This is ment for static